RemilYoucef/sd-4sql/README.md

 We use the readily available [Mozilla Parser](https://github.com/mozilla/moz-sql-parser) which provides only an SQL syntactic tree in XML that constitue the input of our customized parser.
 The syntactic tree is mined using **Depth First stratergy** to identify for each query clause its associated attributes.
 Moreover, we extended the Mozilla parser in two other ways:
 - considering Hibernate queries used in our ERP as the ORM layer by adding relative keywords for Hibernate such as <tt>JOIN-FETCH</tt>.
-- handling nested queries and keeping alias (temporary table names) to differentiate between attributes having same name but which belong to different tables or clauses.
+- handling nested queries and keeping alias (temporary table names) to differentiate between attributes having the same name but belong to different tables or clauses.

 First we need to install the customized parser by executing the following command: